annotation/text-fabric/tf/docs/about/clientmanual.md

     Each layer can be searched by means of a search pattern.
     Such patterns are technically *regular expressions*;
     from now on we use the term **regex**, plural **regexes**.
+    To see what it means to search in several layers and levels at the same time: see section **Meaning** below.

     !!! hint
         Read